kene-creator/teamseas_frontend/README.md

 # Teamseas clone

 > Teamseas is an non-profit organzation setup by Mr beast to aid in cleaning of our seas and oceans.
-In this project I aim to eplicate the original website.
+In this project I aim to replicate the original website.

 ## Built With